 Alternatively, another great way to get around Croatia is by driving.
 Going on a Croatia road trip gives you a lot more flexibility on your itinerary and will allow you to easily visit some smaller villages or make some great stops along longer drives.

 We highly recommend renting a car in Croatia if it’s within your budget for all of the above reasons.
-If you want to find the best deal of a car hire across all of the major companies, then make sure to book through Rentalcars.com which aggregates all of the lowest prices available to ensure that you don’t overpay on your rental car.
+If you want to find a great deal for a car hire, then make sure to book through Rentalcars.com which aggregates prices from major brands available.